strongbox/strongbox-docs/README.md

 * If you are adding a `resource` like `PDF`, `image`, `XML` file, it should be placed under `./docs/assets/resources/`.
 * Use `{{resource}}/path/to/asset` when linking to the resource.
 You can also use `{{url}}` and ``{{assets}}`` depending on which link you need.
+* An exception is when linking to internal docs.
+Just use relative URLs to the markdown file.
+Mkdocs will take care to build the links.
+Follow [this guide][mkdocs internal-links].
 * Please avoid using `inline links` and use `reference links` instead as it makes maintenance easier.
   Avoid this example:
   ```